bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-02-1A-discover-data-analysis.md

 ![](/images/powerbi/advanced_analytics.png){:.w-500 .no-border}

 ### Descriptive Analytics
-- `Answer the question`: What happenned?
-- 90% of organizations use descriptive analytics
-- Analyses the data coming in real-time and historical data for insights.
-- Input: real-time and historical data
-- Output: visualizations
+- Descriptive analytics help answer questions about what has happened based on historical data.
+Descriptive analytics techniques summarize large datasets to describe outcomes to stakeholders.
+Examples:
+- Generate reports to provide a view of an organization's sales and financial data.

 ### Diagnostic Analytics
-- `Answer the question`: Why did it happen?
+- Diagnostic analytics help answer questions about why events happened.
+Diagnostic analytics techniques supplement basic descriptive analytics, and they use the findings from descriptive analytics to discover the cause of these events.
 - Steps to do:
 a) Identify anomalies in the data
-b) Collect data related to these anomalies
+b) Collect data that's related to these anomalies
-c) Use technologies to discover relationships and trends that explain these anomalies.
+c) Use statistical technologies to discover relationships and trends that explain these anomalies.
 - Techniques to use: scatter charts, corrrelations, etc

-### Predictive Analytics
+### Predictive Analytics:
-- `Answer the question`: What will happen in the future?
+- Predictive analytics help answer questions about what will happen in the future.
+Predictive analytics techniques use historical data to identify trends and determine if they're likely to recur.
 - Steps to do:
   1. Define the goal
   2. Prepare the data